Okpainmo/multi-db-nodejs-express-with-typescript-and-zod-template/README.md

 ## Building The Template With Docker.

 The template comes with a pre-configured `Dockerfile`, and a `.dockerignore`.
-With these, building the template into a Docker image becomes as easy as running the command below.
+With these, building the it into a Docker image becomes as easy as running the command below.

 ```bash
 docker build -t your-project-name .